manimino/litebox/README.md

 On `find()`, a query will run to find the matching objects.

 Only the relevant attributes of the object are copied into the table.
-The rest of the object remains in memory.
+The rest of the object is not.

 An ideal use case is when you have "heavy" objects containing images / audio / large texts, plus some small metadata fields that you want to find by.
-Just make a LiteBox on the metadata, and use it to find the object without needing to serialize / deserialize the heavy stuff.
+Make a LiteBox on the metadata, and use it to find the object without needing to serialize / deserialize the heavy stuff.

 LiteBox is especially good when finding by `<` and `>`.
 If you only need `==`, consider